superflycss/cli/README.md

 # SuperflyCSS Commandline Interface

 CLI for SuperflyCSS Projects.
 The CLI enables the running of [superflycss](https://github.com/superflycss) build, test, and serve/watch tasks.
 The CLI uses the [pli - project layout instance](https://github.com/superflycss/pli) for project layout.

-Place main css files in `src/main/css` and test css files in `src/test/css`.
-Built main css files are saved in `target/main/css` and test css files are saved to `target/test/css`.
 See the [Build PostCSS Plugins](https://github.com/superflycss/clid#plugins) list for a list of plugins currently supported.

 ## Installation

 `npm i -g @superflycss/cli`

 ## Usage

+Place main css files in `src/main/css` and test css files (The CSS used in the test html file) in `src/test/css`.
+Built main css files are saved in `target/main/css` and test css files are saved to `target/test/css`.
+Use test case files in `src/test/html/` to test the CSS being built.
+Run `sfc test:css` to compile the test html files.

 | `Command`                | Description                                     |
 |--------------------------|-------------------------------------------------|